cchoi97/cloud-uploader-cli/README.md

 * "File not found!"
 Error: Ensure the file path is correct and the file exists.
 * "Command not found" for pv: Install pv if you want to use the progress bar.
 * Upload Failure: Check AWS CLI configuration, bucket permissions, and credentials.

+## What I Learned
+Building this project on an AWS EC2 instance running Linux, deepened my understanding of setting up and managing an AWS infrastructure.
+Developing the Bash script enhanced my scripting skills, especially by implementing additional features.
+Encryption for added security, progress bar for better user experience and learned how to generate pre-signed URLs for secure file sharing.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.